VitaliiLuki/api_yamdb/README.md

 # YaMDb project
 ## Description

-YaMDb project collects user's reviews for work titles.
+YaMDb API project collects user's reviews for work titles.
 YaMDb doesn't keep a works, users can't watch a films or listen to a songs, they can just write a review or leave a comment to review.

 Adding a work titles, categories or genres is allowed only for administrators.